lunarphp/lunar/docs/src/getcandy/languages.md

 ## Overview

 GetCandy supports multiple languages.
-By default, GetCandy is set to install a default language of "en" (English).
+By default, Lunar is set to install a default language of "en" (English).
 However, this can be changed to whatever language you would like to use.

-Languages allow data in GetCandy models to be translated, such as attributes on Products and Collections.
+Languages allow data in Lunar models to be translated, such as attributes on Products and Collections.

 ### Model